Getting out late this holiday season? We have 4 Big Tips for Last Minute Shopping with COPD.

 Determine what a reasonable amount of time is to pick up each gift and hold yourself to it.
 This will limit the amount of time spent in the store, and discourage any idling or impulse spending.
 Be sure to set an alarm on your phone or keep track of time using a watch.
 By the time the deadline has arrived, you should be in the check-out line or leaving the store.

 1. Shop Online

-Although these tips will aid in minimizing the physical demand of Christmas shopping, the exhaustion associated with this type of activity will persist without alternative treatment.
-If you or a loved one suffers from COPD, or any lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy.
+Although these 4 big tips for last minute shopping with COPD will aid in minimizing the physical demand of holiday shopping, the exhaustion associated with shopping and with having COPD may persist without treatment.
+Give yourself the gift of breath this holiday season, so you can enjoy spending time with your family, decorating your home and all that the holiday season has to offer.
+If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease, the Lung Health Institute may be able to help with a variety of cellular treatment options.
+Contact us at 888-745-6697 to find out more about cellular therapy.

 Still need to do your holiday shopping?
 Thinking of using our tips?
 Tell us about your experience!
 Share your thoughts and comments on our 4 Big Tips for Last Minute Shopping with COPD below…